Figures

 1. Axis

-Each axis (with the exception of the yaxis
+Each axis (with the exception of the yaxis) take a parameter and a label field.

 By default, the color axis will contain the performance variables, but this can be customized.